juanzhangcs/juanzhangcs.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I received my Ph.D degree from Department of Computer Science, the University of Exeter, UK.
-Before that, I worked and studied at the University of Otago, New Zealand, and Beihang University, Beijing, China.
+Prior to that, I worked and studied at the University of Otago, New Zealand, and Beihang University, Beijing, China.
 I received my master degree in Control Science and Engineering, and Bachelor Degree in Mechanical Design, Manufacture and Its Automation.<br />
 <br />
 My research interests include:
   * Mobile edge computing